HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Joint fit

 \section{Joint fit}

-To precisely constrain the parameters of HATS-38 b and WASP-139 b, and their orbits, we broadly followed the methodology of \citet{EspinozaRetamal2023}, which we have implemented in a publicly available code named \texttt{ironman}\footnote{\url{https://github.com/jiespinozar/ironman}}.
+To precisely constrain the parameters of HATS-38 b and WASP-139 b, and their orbits, we broadly followed the methodology of \citet{EspinozaRetamal2023}, which we have implemented in a code named \texttt{ironman} that is publicly available on both GitHub\footnote{\url{https://github.com/jiespinozar/ironman}} and Zenodo \citep{ironman-zenodo}.
 Since this is the first time we use the code, we describe it here in detail. \texttt{ironman} is a Python-based code that allows the user to fit transit light curves, Keplerian RVs, and the RM effect, all together in order to better constrain the parameters of a given system.
 To model the transit light curves, \texttt{ironman} uses \texttt{batman} \citep{Kreidberg15}.
 The default parameters required to model a light curve are the orbital period ($P$), time of mid-transit ($t_0$), radius ratio ($R_p/R_{\star}$), orbital inclination ($i$), scaled semimajor axis ($a/R_{\star}$), eccentricity ($e$), argument of periastron ($\omega$), limb darkening coefficients of the instrument/band ($q_1^{\rm inst}$ and $q_2^{\rm inst}$), and the jitter term ($\sigma_{\rm inst}$).
 In this case $q_1^{\rm inst}$ and $q_2^{\rm inst}$ are the limb darkening parameters from \citet{Kipping13}.
 Additionally, \texttt{ironman} can accept the impact parameter ($b$) and the stellar density ($\rho_{\star}$) instead of $i$ and $a/R_{\star}$, respectively.
 To model the RVs, \texttt{ironman} uses \texttt{rmfit} \citep{Stefansson20,Stefansson22}, which uses \texttt{radvel} \citep{Fulton18} to get the Keplerian orbit, and the framework from \citet{Hirano10} to model the RM effect.
 The required parameters to model the Keplerian orbit of the planet are $P$, $t_0$, $e$, $\omega$, RV semiamplitude ($K$), RV offset ($\gamma_{\rm inst}$), RV linear trend ($\dot{\gamma}$), RV quadratic trend ($\ddot{\gamma}$), and $\sigma_{\rm inst}$.
 Finally, to model the RM effect, the sky-projected obliquity ($\lambda$), the projected rotational velocity of the star ($v\sin{i_{\star}}$), and the intrinsic linewidth $\beta_{\rm inst}$---which accounts for instrumental and macroturbulence broadening---are also required.
-Further, \texttt{ironman} can also accept a different parametrization of the RM effect, sampling the RM model using the stellar inclination ($\cos{i_{\star}}$), stellar rotational period ($P_{\rm rot}$), and stellar radius ($R_{\star}$) instead of $v\sin{i_{\star}}$, in order to constrain the stellar inclination and the true obliquity, following the parametrization used in \cite{Stefansson22}.
+Further, \texttt{ironman} can also accept a different parametrization of the RM effect, sampling the RM model using the stellar inclination ($\cos{i_{\star}}$), stellar rotational period ($P_{\rm rot}$), and stellar radius ($R_{\star}$) instead of $v\sin{i_{\star}}$, in order to constrain the stellar inclination and the true obliquity, following the parametrization used in \cite{Stefansson22} which broadly follows the parametrization from \citet{Masuda2020} to take into account the fact that the equatorial velocity and $v\sin{i_{\star}}$ are not independent variables.
 If this last parametrization is used, \texttt{ironman} estimates the true 3D obliquity $\psi$ as:

 To estimate the Bayesian posteriors, \texttt{ironman} uses the \texttt{dynesty} dynamic nested sampler \citep{Speagle20}.
 The number of live points to consider and threads to be used can be specified by the user. \texttt{ironman} accepts uniform, log-uniform, normal, and truncated normal prior distributions for the different parameters, which can also be held fixed.